bhargavsp/aws_solution-architect/ELB & ASG.md

 1. AWS takes care of maintaince, upgrades, high avaliability and low cost as the aws mainteance everything
 2. aslo integrated with the other aws services
 3. And also Health checks are made for load balancers regular to check the connected instances are working or not by using hte protocol, port, endpoint to that particular instance
+4. The health check configuration includes information like the protocol, ping port, ping path, response timeout, and health check interval.

 ## types of load balancers in AWS
 there are 4 typs of load balancers in the AWS